Neo23x0/Loki/README.md

 # Threat Intel Receivers

 Since version v0.10 LOKI includes various threat intel receivers using the public APIs of these services to retrieve and store the IOCs in a format that LOKI understands.
 It is no problem if these indicators overlap with the ones already included.
 Loki uses a filename regex or hash only once. (no preformance impact)

+The threat intel receivers have also been moved to the [signature-base](https://github.com/Neo23x0/signature-base) sub repository with version 0.15 and can be found in "./signature-base/threatintel".

 Provide your API key via ```-k APIKEY``` or set it in the script header.